flaf/miscellaneous/puppet/modules/ceph/README.md

 ```

+# Warning 2 : journals have to be GPT partition with a specific partlabel

+If the journal is not a standard file in the OSD working
+directory but a symlink to a raw partition, the partition
+has to be a GPT partition with this name for the partlabel :
+This name must have this form `osd-*-journal`?
+Indeed,
+since Infernalis, the OSD daemons use a dedicated Unix
+account.
+This module put a udev rule so that "ceph" is
+automatically the owner of each GPT partition whose
+partlabel is `osd-*-journal`

-# Warning 2 : you must configure the `/etc/hosts` correctly
+# Warning 3 : you must configure the `/etc/hosts` correctly

 For each node of the cluster and for each client of the
 cluster, it's recommended to configure the `/etc/hosts`